Unconditionally stable Gauge-Uzawa finite element schemes for the chemo-repulsion-Navier-Stokes system

-In the following, we prove the existence and uniqueness of the numerical solutions of the Gauge-Uzawa algorithm (\ref{biogu-1})--(\ref{biogu-7}) by the following theorem. \begin{theorem} Let $\eta,\sigmaa, \u$ and $p$ are the solutions of the CRNS system (\ref{biosav-rremodel}), then for $0 \leq n \leq N-1$, the time-discrete scheme (\ref{biogu-3})--(\ref{biogu-7}) admit the unique solution $(\eta^{n+1}_h,\sigmaa^{n+1}_h,\u^{n+1}_h,p^{n+1}_h) $ without ant condition on the time stepsize $\tau$ and mesh size $h$. \end{theorem} \begin{proof} The unique solvability of the discrete scheme is established by thow that its corresponding homogeneous linear system has only has the trival solution, similar techniques has been applied in \cite{pan2004,libuyang2022,libuyang2024,lichenyangdensity2025}.
-If $(\eta^n_h,\sigmaa^n_h,\u^n_h,p^n_h)$ are give for $k=0,1,2,\dots,n$, then the algorithm (\ref{biogu-3})--(\ref{biogu-7}) has a unique solution if and only if the corresponding homogeneous linear equation
+In the following, we prove the existence and uniqueness of the numerical solutions for the First-order Gauge-Uzawa algorithm (\ref{biogu-1})--(\ref{biogu-7}) by the following theorem. \begin{theorem} Let $\eta,\sigmaa, \u$ and $p$ are the solutions of the CRNS system (\ref{biosav-rremodel}), then for $0 \leq n \leq N-1$, the finite element discrete scheme (\ref{biogu-1})--(\ref{biogu-7}) admit the unique solution $(\eta^{n+1}_h,\sigmaa^{n+1}_h,\u^{n+1}_h,p^{n+1}_h) $ without any condition on the time step $\tau$ and mesh size $h$. \end{theorem} \begin{proof} The unique solvability of the discrete scheme is established by show that its corresponding homogeneous linear system only has the trival solution, similar techniques has been applied in \cite{pan2004,libuyang2022,libuyang2024,lichenyangdensity2025}.
+If $(\eta^n_h,\sigmaa^n_h,\u^n_h,p^n_h)$ are given for $k=0,1,2,\dots,n$, then the algorithm (\ref{biogu-1})--(\ref{biogu-7}) has a unique solution if and only if the corresponding homogeneous linear equation